Green Cleaning With Microfiber Cloths

-Split fiber microfibers tend to be higher priced because the process requires special equipment but the towels last much longer and are way more effective.
+Split fiber microfibers tend to be in the higher price range because the process requires special equipment but the towels last much longer and are way more effective.
 A split fiber microfiber cloth can absorb over 7 times their weight in water!
-It has also been proven that the splits in the strands are what is responsible for picking up and retaining the germs on hard surfaces.
+In fact, the splits in the strands are what is responsible for picking up and retaining the germs on hard surfaces.
 The strands work like tiny “fingers” reaching out to grab the ultra-fine particles (like germs) and pulling them deep within the fabric.
 If you've ever hand washed a microfiber, you might be amazed at the amount of dirty water that rinses through it after use.
 Research also shows that a better quality microfiber reduces germs on surfaces by 99%.

-Microfiber towels are color coded to help prevent cross-contamination of mold and other pathogens.
+The color soding on microwave towels helps to prevent cross-contamination of mold and other pathogens.
 It also eliminates the possibility of embedded sand from scratching glass and other delicate surfaces.
-So, for example, red cloths may be used for bathrooms while blue cloths are always be used for windows and mirrors.
-Green cloths can be designated for dusting furniture while yellow cloths can be used exclusively for floors.
+So, for example, you can use red cloths for bathrooms while always using blue cloths for windows and mirrors.
+Designate green cloths for dusting furniture while using yellow cloths exclusively for floors.
 If you do this, like we do, it also helps if you launder the colors separately as well.

 Here are a few quick tips about microfiber cleaning cloths: